Curricular Support Grants

 Important Information

-- While grant application advisement meetings are optional, they are encouraged—particularly for individuals and groups who have not previously applied to The Sachs Program for Arts Innovation and for those who are unsure of which grant category might be most appropriate for their application.
+- While grant application advisement meetings are optional, they are encouraged—particularly for individuals and groups who have not previously applied for a Sachs Program grant and for those unsure which grant category might be most appropriate for their application.

-- Sachs Program staff will do their best to meet with all individuals and groups seeking advice on their application, but a Sachs Program review of an application does not guarantee funding, and meetings are subject to scheduling availability.
+- Sachs Program staff will do their best to meet with all individuals and groups seeking advice on their application; however, a Sachs Program review of an application does not guarantee funding, and meetings are subject to scheduling availability.

 - The Sachs Program has limited resources and will, therefore, be unable to fund all requests.